oscott/manifest/readme.md

 You have find me.
 Mistake of your choice it is my pleasure.
 Whether searching up or stumbling in.
 Can we please make use of excellent time?
 I am forever grateful in enjoying your face at the reality of worldly achieved potential. at the same time, here is music and here is the art.

-If you wont, then am i at @oscott
+If you wont, then am i at @oscott for your advisory.

-Be well and in the same location of happy to your day.
+Be excellent with each other well and in the same location of happy to your day.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2ODExMTQzMjgsNDIxOTkxMzYwLDE4MT
+eyJoaXN0b3J5IjpbLTQ2MzAxMzgzNiw0MjE5OTEzNjAsMTgxMD
-AzMDY2MjQsNDMyNTgzNzk1XX0=
+MwNjYyNCw0MzI1ODM3OTVdfQ==
 -->